jtunnicliff/simpleNav/readme.md

 ###Options

-These are the options and the default values you can use with Simple Nav 3:
+These are the options and the default values you can use with SimpleNav:

 fx – (‘slide’,’fade’,’none’) – This option sets the effect to use on the drop down.
 Default value is ‘slide’.